bndw/len.to/content/post/olives_sun.md

 ![Olives in the sun](/img/DSCF6689.jpg)

-Columbia Gorge Canyon, WA<br>
+Olives in the sun<br>
-March 2017
+Columbia Gorge Canyon, Washington